ybNero/DailyEnglishDictation-CoachShane/Day51-100 Dictation.md

 cars accident, all are expensive cars, like Ferraris.

-# Day 57  car accident
+# Day 57  Car Accident

 It’s surely **in** the running for one of the most expensive **pile-ups** in highway history.
 These crumple**d** Ferraris **were** among 8 involved in the crash.
 The airbags may have saved those inside from serious injury, but **oh~** what damages have been done to **bruise** the spirits of these ~~and~~ enthusia**sts** attached to their **sleek** sports cars.